 The 7440 (at least at the early production level of this machine) came with a 36-page Operation Manual [WARNING-28 Megabyte PDF Download], spiral bound, with a heavier grade textured paper front and back cover.
 It appears that the document was printed, rather than just photo-copied from the typewritten master document.
 While the document is primitive from a production standpoint, it is well-written, and provides a good summary of the operation of functions of the machine, a section dealing with accuracy and error detection, and lastly, a section with a broad selection of example problems and how they can be solved with the machine.

 The 7440 blanks the display while calculations are in progress.
 While not nearly as fast as the 1968-vintage HP 9100 desktop calculator, or the early '70's Wang 700-series machines, answers are typically almost instantaneous, with a few exceptions (logarithmic and trig. functions), some of which can take up to 3/4 second to perform.
-The 7440 provides a result of 9.08210803 as a result of Mike Sebastian's Calculator Forensics calculation, indicating that the accuracy of the trigonometric functions leaves a bit to be desired.
+The 7440 provides a result of 9.08210803 to Mike Sebastian's Calculator Forensics calculation, indicating that the accuracy of the trigonometric functions leaves a bit to be desired.